willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 # How can I use GetMyWeather API?

-Developers can use the GetMyWeather API for a variety of reasons.
+Developers who are familiar with HTML and Javascript can use the GetMyWeather API for a variety of reasons.
 * Provide weather information websites and mobile applications.

 * Add parameters to code.
 For example, certain content should be displayed when certain weather conditions exists, you can use GetMyWeather to check for those conditions.
 This can be useful for sites that make recommendations or predications based on weather.